filakhtov/gentoo-use-docs/x11-misc/lightdm.md

 It is safe to disable the flag.

+### elogind
+Either `elogind` or `systemd` flag must be enabled, but not both.
+Use the [sys-auth/elogind](../sys-auth/elogind.md) as a login manager for LightDM.

+This flag should only be toggled system-wide for systems that use elogind over systemd-logind.

 ### gnome
 Pass the `--with-user-session=gnome` option to the configure script.
 Set the default login session to GNOME.